 Some of TLS protocols (TLS 1.0 and TLS 1.1) as well as ciphers suites (3DES – TLS_RSA_WITH_3DES_EDE_CBC_SHA) are gradually being deprecated from all software systems (client and server).
 This undoubtably affects Azure services as well.
 If there is a mismatch in the TLS configuration among the components of your Azure solution, you may encounter authentication errors.
+This article discusses the TLS 1.0 and 1.1 deprecation in Azure services.
+You should also review the following article with all discontinued services in Microsoft Azure.

 Azure AD deprecation of TLS 1.0 and TLS 1.1